Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Classical field of an oscillating electric dipole undergoing periodic motion

-at a periodically moving distance $|\rr - z(t) \hat{z}|$.
-Here, $\EE_{\rm dip}(\rr, t)$ is the field produced at $\rr$ subject to a point dipole oscillating at $\rr = {\bf 0}$ with a polarization field $\PP(t) = \int d\omega \, e^{i\omega t} \PP(\omega)$.
-For this to be accurate, we assume that $l_{\rm osc} \ll r$, and we neglect the velocity and the acceleration of the dipole.
-Indeed, this follows directly by using these approximations in the Lienard-Weichert electric field obtained in Ref. \cite{Power2015} for a moving electric dipole.
-To linear order, the corrected field is, thus,
+at a periodically varying distance $|\rr - z(t) \hat{z}|$.
+Here, $\EE_{\rm dip}(\rr, t)$ is the field produced at $\rr$ by a point dipole oscillating at $\rr = {\bf 0}$ with a polarization field $\PP(t) = \int d\omega \, e^{i\omega t} \PP(\omega)$.
+For this description to be accurate, we assume that $l_{\rm osc} \ll r$ and neglect the velocity and acceleration of the dipole.
+Indeed, this result follows directly by applying these approximations to the Liénard-Wiechert electric field obtained in Ref.~\cite{Power2015} for a moving electric dipole.
+To linear order, the corrected field is:

-Since $z(t) = l_{\rm osc} \cos(\nu_z t)$, Fourier transforming yields
+Since $z(t) = l_{\rm osc} \cos(\nu_z t)$, Fourier transforming yields: